M4rotte/docker-centreon/README.md

 It’s based on Alpine and it’s not as complete as the Debian based official MariaDB docker image.
 To run Centreon you can (and probably should) use the official image as your backend.

+Alpine Linux may sound as a perfect candidate for containers, because it’s tiny in RAM, but the fact it’s built on top of busybox and ulibc, instead of GNU tools and GNU libc, makes it harder to work with in a FOSS world, where the GNU libc still is the norm and so widely deployed.
+I encoutered problems with this database image : it was working fine on my personnal dev Docker engine setup, but it did not when I moved it on our corporate plateforme.

 MariaDB is installed from the packages available in Alpine 3.6 (MariaDB version is 10.1.26).
 The image is named 'centreondb'.

 If '/var/lib/mysql/mysql' is not a directory then MariaDB is run once to: